Federal Crop Insurance

-The Rain & Hail Crop Policy offers some of the industry’s broadest and most comprehensive coverage available to the ranch or farm owner at a competitive price.
+Our Federal Crop Insurance Policy offers some of the industry’s broadest and most comprehensive coverage available to the ranch or farm owner at a competitive price.

 Crop coverage can be custom designed to meet the specific needs of your operation, from a small acreage hobby farm to a multi-state commercial farm.

 Crop Insurance History

 The Federal Crop Insurance Reform Act of 1994 dramatically restructured the program.
 And in 1996, the Risk Management Agency (RMA) was created in the U.S. Department of Agriculture to administer the Federal crop insurance program.
 Through subsidies built into the new program guidelines, participation increased dramatically.
 By 1998, more than 180 million acres of farmland were insured under the program, representing a three-fold increase over 1988.
 In 2008, more than 272 million acres are insured through the program protecting a record-setting 90 billion dollars of crop value.
 In May of 2000, Congress approved another important piece of legislation: the Agricultural Risk Protection Act (ARPA).
 The provisions of ARPA made it easier for farmers to access different types of insurance products including revenue insurance and protection based on historical yields.
 ARPA also increased premium subsidy levels to farmers to encourage greater participation and included provisions designed to reduce fraud, waste and abuse.

 - In 2011, approximately 263 million acres of farmland were protected through the Federal Crop Insurance Program.